Many investors think that the hardest part of becoming an investor is searching for and finding the right investment property.

 - Also read:16 Brisbane suburbs that are cheaper now than 5 years ago

 You can’t just drop past and visit your tenant or your property without warning: this is not just a matter of politeness, it’s the law.

 You are required legally to notify your tenant at least 24 hours before entering, with the only exception being a direct emergency.

 11. Pests and cockroaches

-If your tenant complains about an ongoing issue to do with pests, it’s a good idea to chat to the strata manager to see if other residents are having the same issue, so you can investigate a more wholistic solution.
+Tips: If your tenant complains about an ongoing issue to do with pests, it’s a good idea to chat with the strata manager to see if other residents are having the same issue, so you can investigate a more holistic solution.

 12. Difficulty reaching you (or your property manager)

-A difficulty reaching you (or your property manager) and a lag in getting a response is one of the most common tenant complaints, and for good reason.
+A difficulty reaching you (or your property manager) and a lag in getting a response are one of the most common tenant complaints and for good reason.